Web Development

 3. Embrace Design Patterns

-• Strategy: Utilize design patterns such as Strategy, Decorator, and Factory to implement OCP-compliant designs.
+• Strategy: Use design patterns such as Strategy, Decorator, and Factory to implement OCP-compliant designs.

-• Key Point: Design patterns provide proven solutions to common design problems and facilitate the creation of extensible systems.
+• Key Point: Design patterns provide proven solutions to common design problems and help create extensible systems.

 4. Prioritize Readability and Simplicity